 Whatever moisturizing product you choose, look for one that includes at least SPF 15 sun protection.
 If you have fair skin or spend a lot of time outdoors, go for SPF 30.
 And make sure the sunscreen offers "full-spectrum" coverage, meaning it protects you from both UVA and UVB rays.
 Oily skin is a problem, but skin cancer is an epidemic, with 1 million new cases reported each year -- 8,000 of them fatal [source: Sine].

-For much more information on moisturizers and skin types, take a look at the links on the next page.
+For much more information on moisturizers and skin types, take a look at the links below.

 - Kraft, J.N. and Lynde, C.W.
 MedScape Today.
 "Moisturizers: What They Are - Practical Approach to Selection."(Accessed Jan.
 9, 2011)http://www.medscape.com/viewarticle/505759_6

 - Newman, Andrew Adam.
 "Seeking to Shine (Not to be Shiny)."
 The New York Times.
 July 21, 2010 (Accessed Jan.
 9, 2011)http://www.nytimes.com/2010/07/22/fashion/22skin.html?pagewanted=all

 - Mayo Clinic.
 "Moisturizers: Options for Softer Skin."
 (Accessed Jan.
 8, 2011)http://www.mayoclinic.com/health/moisturizers/SN00042

 - Sine, Richard.
 "Skin Care: It's Not Just for Women."
 WebMD.
 (Accessed Jan.
 8, 2011)http://www.webmd.com/skin-problems-and-treatments/features/skin-care-its-not-just-for-women